vigneshrv10/Connect-Four-Game/Readme.md

 - Handles game logic including player turns, checking for a win, updating the display, and triggering animations.

-## Customization

-- **Colors and Animations:** Modify the CSS file to change the appearance and animations.
-- **Game Logic:** Adjust the JavaScript file for custom game rules or additional features.

 ## Contributions

 Feel free to fork the project, create a new branch, and submit a pull request with your changes.
 Contributions are always welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Connect